 Understandably, many people experiencing these nightmarish symptoms believe that they're broken or “crazy.”
 In reality, their brains have simply adapted to the trauma in an attempt to protect themselves against further threat.
 The problem is that these adaptations persist beyond the original threat and tend to cause serious problems in ordinary life.

 The good news is, counselling has been proven to be extremely effective in treating PTSD.
 John offers EMDR therapy, a cutting edge form of counselling known as the “gold standard” of trauma therapy and based on the latest neuroscientific research.
 He and many of our other therapists are also trained in trauma-informed CBT, which has also been proven to be highly effective in treating PTSD.

 For more information on trauma and PTSD, check out the blog post “What Is Trauma?”

-If you live in Waterloo, Kitchener, or Cambridge and you’re ready to begin your road to recovery, call John at 226-791-5606 or email email@example.com to set up an appointment or a free 30-minute consultation.
+If you live in Waterloo, Kitchener, or Cambridge and you’re ready to begin your road to recovery, call us at 226-791-5606 or email email@example.com to set up an appointment or a free 30-minute consultation.

 Want more information on trauma and PTSD?
 Check out these excellent resources from some of the top authorities on the web.